jimTheSTEAMClown/Templates/Verilog-Doc.md

 🚧- ❎- STEAM Clown will update this later
 In this 🛠️ Lab Activity, you are going to install the Gowan Tang-Nano FPGA tools.
 You will verify that the installation is correct and ready to run the subsequent Verilog Labs.

+### Gowin FPGA Board - Tang-Nano Setup & Hardware Connections
+🚧- This section will show the connection of all the harware, GPIO baoard, Display, Utrasonie, etc...

+## Verilog Labs
+📝 - The following are the Labs that are in the [Hackation]() in the [Problems](https://github.com/yuri-panchul/basics-graphics-music/tree/main/hackathon/problems) directory.
+What other labs should we have to teach basic Verilog.
+📝 - STEAM CLown - I think that we should have a few more Labs to show using the GPIO board.
+Also, maybe we should cheage the order of the labs, so we can do all the labs focused on the GPIO module befre we start looking at the Dislay.
+Thoughts?

+### Gates & Muxes

+### Rectangles & Circles

+### D Flip Flop

+### Binary Counter

+### Shift Register

+### Moving Rectangle

+### Game Example

+### Ultrasonic Distance

+### Rotary Encoder
+---
+# END Of Doc
+---
+Everythig below will get deleted, and was just part of the original md template

 ### 1. Board Setup